XYOracleNetwork-v1/sdk-core-swift/README.md

 A library to preform all core XYO Network functions.
-This includes creating an origin chain, maintaining an origin chain, negotiations for talking to other nodes, and other basic functionality.
+This includes; creating an origin chain, maintaining an origin chain, negotiations for talking to other nodes, and other basic functionality.
-The library has heavily abstracted modules so that all operations will work with any crypto, storage, networking, ect.
+The library has heavily abstracted modules so that all operations will work with any crypto, storage, networking, etc.

 The XYO protocol for creating origin-blocks is specified in the [XYO Yellow Paper](https://docs.xyo.network/XYO-Yellow-Paper.pdf).
 In it, it describes the behavior of how a node on the XYO network should create Bound Witnesses.
 Note, the behavior is not coupled with any particular technology constraints around transport layers, cryptographic algorithms, or hashing algorithms.